AppiumTestDistribution/appium-reporter-plugin/README.md

 ### Intro
-`appium-server-reporter` is appium 2.0 plugin, for generating html report with screenshots.
+`appium-server-reporter` is appium 2.0 plugin, for generating simple html report with screenshots.
 Report is generated at server side and be fetched from server.
 To generate report and fetch the report at client side, server binding `session/:sessionId/getReport` is provided.

+`session/:sessionId/getReport` has binding as below

+    '/session/:sessionId/getReport': {
+      POST: {
+        command: 'getReport',
+        payloadParams: { optional: ['testName', 'testStatus', 'error'] }, },
+    }

+testName, testStatus and error are optional params.
+If testName, testStatus and error are provided, they would be used to populated data in `Test Status` section.

+Sample implementation can be found in tests.

 ### Build
 `npm run build`